-Through a bequest of James J. Marshall and Ellen O'Connor Marshall, the College has established a fund to encourage the creative and intellectual involvement of students and faculty with the Worcester Community in order to enhance the quality of life in Worcester and build closer ties between the College and the community.
+Through a bequest of James J. Marshall, Jr, ’26 in memory of his parents, James J. Marshall and Ellen O'Connor Marshall, the College has established a fund to encourage the creative and intellectual involvement of students and faculty with the Worcester Community in order to enhance the quality of life in Worcester and build closer ties between the College and the community.
 Financial support is available on a competitive basis for service, research, and community-based learning projects that are of academic benefit to Holy Cross students and/or faculty and of benefit to the people of Worcester.
 Awards are typically in the range of $200-$500.
-An application is available here or on the Student Applications Portal.
-Application deadlines for the 2018-2019 academic year are September 26th, November 28th, and February 13th.
-Decisions will be sent via e-mail within two weeks after each deadline.
+Application deadlines for the 2023-2024 academic year are 10/3, 12/5, and 2/27.
+Apply via myHC.

 **Special note: if you are thinking about developing a program that involves bringing minors (children under the age of 18) to campus, the Safety of Children in College Programs policy and procedures must be followed.
-Detailed information about the policy and procedures can be found here.
-Isabelle is available to discuss and review this with Marshall Grant applicants as well.
+Mattie is available to discuss and review this with Marshall Grant applicants as well.

-More past recipients can be found in the Marshall Memorial Fund Archive.
+Read about additional past recipients in the Marshall Memorial Fund Archive.